Naveen-Beniwal/BestResumeBuilder/README.md

 ---

-## Two Paths to Build Your Resume
+## Core Build Engine: Two Paths to Your Resume

 ### 1. Upload & Polish (For Speed)
 Perfect if you already have a rough draft or a basic PDF.
 * Upload your existing resume.
-* The system extracts your profile.
+* The system extracts your profile automatically.
 * Edit and improve your projects and achievements in plain text.
 * Instantly generate your resume across multiple premium, ATS-ready templates.